-Figure1: System architecture

-1.3 Yearly Milestones

-In our last attempt at the 6th Mission, we designed to design a vehicle that is capable of flying autonomously(i.e. without pre-programming the flight) by performing drift control, intelligent navigation through the arena, path planning and image identification (limited to recognition of the pen drive and signboards).
+Figure 1: System architecture 1.3 Yearly Milestones In our last attempt at the 6th Mission, we designed to design a vehicle that is capable of flying autonomously by performing drift control, intelligent navigation through the arena, path planning and robust image based object detection.
+We also had shifted to the ROS software backbone for easy standardization of our system.
+This year we present a new multi robot system so as to address problems that are difficult to attend with one robot.
+To cover the IFOR UAV's inherent deficiencies in terms of maneuverability, a secondary autonomous drone is used in tandem with the IFOR robot.
+For this purpose the Parrot AR Drone was selected.
+The IFOR and Parrot AR drone will have a Parent Child Hierarchy, respectively.
+The IFOR drone will primarily provide its services such as SLAM, Navigation and Mission Control for both UAV's.
+On the other hand, the Parrot AR will provide its camera feed, and superior flight capabilities to execute more complicated procedures such as Pen drive Search and Pickup.
+2. Air vehicle 2.1 Asctec Pelican The Asctec Pelican, is a development platform for the design of a quadrotor based UAV's.

-In our current iteration of the vehicle, the vehicle now has a new array of modules allowing for a improved real time performance.
-The vehicle uses a software backbone of ROS, for easy standardization of our modules as well as making sensor data readily available.
-We have also implemented robust image identification and matching module which has a real time performance.

-2. Air vehicle

-The Asctec Pelican, is a development platform for the design of a quadrotor based UAV's.
 It's a robust platform running attitude control algorithms at 1000Hz thus providing a very stable vehicle for the sensor suite.
 The quadrotor also provided filtered IMU data for use in other algorithms hence allowing for more robust pose and heading estimation.
 The Pelican weighs about 980 g and has a payload capacity of 500 g.
 The payload capacity of the Asctec Pelican meets the flight time required, when loaded with the sensor suite.